Dwight Clark, former San Francisco 49ers receiver known for 'The Catch,' dies at 61 after ALS battle

 With less than a minute to play in the 1981 NFC Championship Game, the 49ers trailed Dallas 27-21.
 Facing a third down at the Dallas 6, Montana rolled out to his right and lofted a pass that appeared to be sailing out of bounds.

-Clark leaped up in the back of the end zone and hauled in the winning pass with his fingertips, giving the 49ers a 28-27 win and sending the franchise to its first-ever Super Bowl.
+Clark leaped up in the back of the end zone and hauled in the pass with his fingertips, giving the 49ers a 28-27 win and sending the franchise to its first-ever Super Bowl.
 Two weeks later, the 49ers won the first of their five championships by defeating the Cincinnati Bengals, 26-21.

+"Start of a dynasty," said former 49ers president Carmen Policy.
+"I don't let myself go down the road of what would have happened if he doesn't make that catch?
+As Joe Montana says, what would have happened if I didn't throw that pinpoint pass perfectly angled to be in the only spot where he should catch and no one else would be able to interfere with it.
+But without that play, I wonder where we would have been.
+And I stopped thinking about it, because so much happened after that.
+And yet, Dwight seemed to handle it in stride and the two of them, The Butch Cassidy and the Sundance Kid, they used to have fun playing off of each other, or who would take the credit, and this and that and so forth.
+But it was a special day."

 Clark made his second consecutive Pro Bowl in 1982, a strike-shortened season in which he caught 60 passes despite playing in just nine games.
-He added a second Super Bowl ring to his collection following the 1984 season when the 49ers defeated the Miami Dolphins 38-16.
+He added a second Super Bowl ring to his playing resume following the 1984 season when the 49ers defeated the Miami Dolphins, 38-16.

-Clark retired after the 1987 season and got into the management side of football.
-In 1999, the reborn Cleveland Browns hired him to be their general manager and director of football operations.
-Over Clark's three seasons in charge of personnel, the Browns went a combined 12-36.
+Clark retired after the 1987 season and got into the management side of football, becoming the 49ers general manager in 1998.
+The following year, Policy hired him to be the general manager and director of football operations for the reborn Cleveland Browns.
+Over Clark's three seasons in charge of player personnel, the Browns went a combined 12-36.
 Clark resigned prior to the 2002 season after head coach Butch Davis demanded control over personnel decisions.

 In March 2017, Clark announced he had been diagnosed with ALS.
 In an open letter, he said he had been experiencing symptoms since 2015.
 By the time Clark went public with his diagnosis, he said he was no longer able to button his shirt.